ronnyml/snowplow-wiki/technical-documentation/1a-trackers/javascript-tracker/1-General-parameters-for-the-Javascript-tracker.md

 The main advantage of POST requests is that they circumvent Internet Explorer's maximum URL length of 2083 characters by storing the event data in the body of the request rather than the querystring.

-Note that at present, only the [Clojure Collector][clojure-collector] accepts events sent by POST.
+The [Clojure Collector][clojure-collector] and [Scala Stream Collector][ssc] accept events sent by POST; the [Cloudfront Collector][cloudfront-collector] does not..

 You can also batch events sent by POST by setting a numeric `bufferSize` field in the argmap.
 This is the number of events to buffer before sending them all in a single POST.
 If the user navigates away from the page while the buffer is only partially full, the tracker will attempt to send all stored events immediately, but this often doesn't happen before the page unloads.
 Normally the tracker will store unsent events in `localStorage`, meaning that unsent events will be resent when the user next visits a page on the same domain.
+The `bufferSize` defaults to 1, meaning events are sent as soon as they are created.

 Note that if `localStorage` is inaccessible or you are not using it to store data, the buffer size will always be 1 to prevent losing events when the user leaves the page.